-This may sound like a weird tip, however, when it comes to visiting Hawai’i there are cheaper times to fly and get a place to stay.
-Yes, you can visit here any time of the year, but if you want to visit Hawai’i on a budget, then you need to plan in advance!
+This may sound like a weird tip.
+However, when it comes to visiting Hawai’i, there are cheaper times to fly and get a place to stay.
+Yes, you can visit here any time of the year, but if you want to visit Hawai’i on a budget, then you need to plan!

 Find cheap flights

 One of the things I did before us deciding on the exact date we’d be moving was I watched the cost of flying here.
 You can travel to Hawai’i on a budget!
 The first thing you want to do is to check out Google Flights.
 Using Google Flights will help you determine the best time to fly.
-You can put in your desired vacation time and then you can see if it is cheaper to fly here at another time of the year.
-I like using Google Flights because it will automatically use all the major airlines and show you the cheapest flight for each day.
+Put in your desired vacation time and then you can see if it is cheaper to fly here at another time of the year.
+I like using Google Flights because it automatically uses all the major airlines and shows you the cheapest flight each day.
 Once you find your most inexpensive day, you can then use the usual deal sites like Priceline.com, Hotwire.com, and Kayak.com to find your flights.
 Just remember to keep in mind the pricing you found with Google Flights to be sure you are getting a better deal.
 It is usually cheaper to fly into Kona rather than Hilo.

 Find cheap lodging